- What if HTTPS Everywhere breaks some site that I use?

 The colors are:

-Dark Green: ruleset was active in loading the resources in the current page.
+Blue: HTTPS Everywhere is both enabled and active in loading resources in the current page.

 Some people report that installing HTTPS Everywhere gives them the error: "The addon could not be downloaded because of a connection failure on www.eff.org."
 This may be caused by Avast anti-virus, which blocks installation of browser extensions.
 You may be able to install from addons.mozilla.org instead.